-At least twice each year, in collaboration with the Postdoctoral Office, we offer Entering Mentoring, an interactive, discussion-based series developed from research conducted at the University of Wisconsin and funded by the NIH.
-We are gradually expanding this offering to include more scientists at Salk for whom mentoring is a critical aspect of their roles.
+At least twice each year, in collaboration with the Chief Science Officer (CSO) and Postdoctoral Offices, we offer interactive, cohort-based training seminars developed from research conducted at the University of Wisconsin and funded by the NIH.
+We are actively expanding this offering to include more scientists at Salk for whom mentoring is a critical aspect of their roles.

 Salk’s Alumni Mentoring Program launched with a pilot cohort in 2021 and continues thanks to a broad and diverse pool of mentors through Institute alumni.
 The vast array of experience available through this mentor pool offers postdoc mentees a unique opportunity to develop new skills, approaches, networks and greater confidence as they prepare to take the next step in their careers.